cagatayeroglu/AppleHealth/README.md

 ## Motivation

 How do daily habits change as academic workload increases?
 This project aims to examine personal physical health data to observe the impact of increasing academic intensity.
-By analyzing health metrics during different academic and non-academic phases, I hope to uncover patterns and correlations between academic schedules and physical health.
+By analyzing health metrics(step count) during different academic and non-academic phases, I hope to uncover patterns and correlations between academic schedules and physical health while underlining the outliers and their effect.

 ---